Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Seiberg-Witten curve from 5-brane web with -plane

 with

 where $\tilde{\Delta}(w^{-1}) = \tilde{\Delta}(w)$.
 This means that the singularities at $w = \pm 1$ in the second term in \eqref{eq:r-explicit} are removable singularities because the factor $(w-1)(w+1)$ cancels with each other between the denominator and the numerator.
-As a result, the SW 1-form \eqref{eq:r-explicit} can be rewritten as
+As a result, the Seiberg-Witten 1-form \eqref{eq:r-explicit} can be rewritten as

-We introduce $A_I$-cycles ($I=1,2, \cdots 2N+2$) on the SW curve as the contour going around the branch cut $C_I$ counterclockwise on the complex plane on which $\lambda_{SW}^-$ is defined as depicted in Figure \ref{Fig:ABM}.
-This means that the $A_I$-cycle integral of the SW 1-form $\lambda_{SW}$ is given as the contour integral of $\lambda_{SW}^{\pm}(w)$ as \footnote{ As an abuse of notation, we use the same symbol $A_I$ both for the cycles on the SW curve and the contour on the complex plane which goes around the branch cut $C_I$ counterclockwise. $A_I$ for the integral of $\lambda^+_{SW}$ in \eqref{eq:defAint} means the latter, which corresponds to the opposite of the $A_I$-cycle on the SW curve.
+We introduce $A_I$-cycles ($I=1,2, \cdots 2N+2$) on the Seiberg-Witten curve as the contour going around the branch cut $C_I$ counterclockwise on the complex plane on which $\lambda_{SW}^-$ is defined as depicted in Figure \ref{Fig:ABM}.
+This means that the $A_I$-cycle integral of the Seiberg-Witten 1-form $\lambda_{SW}$ is given as the contour integral of $\lambda_{SW}^{\pm}(w)$ as \footnote{ As an abuse of notation, we use the same symbol $A_I$ both for the cycles on the Seiberg-Witten curve and the contour on the complex plane which goes around the branch cut $C_I$ counterclockwise. $A_I$ for the integral of $\lambda^+_{SW}$ in \eqref{eq:defAint} means the latter, which corresponds to the opposite of the $A_I$-cycle on the Seiberg-Witten curve.
 Due to this convention, the minus sign appears. }

-We also define $B_I$-cycles on the SW curve so that the intersections of the cycles are given by \footnote{The choice of B-cycle in this paper is different from the standard non-compact cycle.
+We also define $B_I$-cycles on the Seiberg-Witten curve so that the intersections of the cycles are given by \footnote{The choice of B-cycle in this paper is different from the standard non-compact cycle.
 We use this choice in order to avoid the divergence.}